 Associate Professor of Applied Behavioral Science

 Dr. Zhike Lei is an associate professor of Applied Behavior Science and director of the Center for Applied Research at the Pepperdine Graziadio School.
-Previously, Dr. Lei was a faculty member at Georgetown University, ESMT European School of Management Technology (Germany), and George Mason University.
-Dr. Lei holds a PhD in Organizational Behavior from Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
+Dr. Lei is an award winning scholar in research areas of psychological safety, team adaptation, and managing and learning from errors.
+She holds a PhD in Organizational Behavior from Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
 Dr. Lei has taught executive programs and PhD graduates across the globe as well as undergraduates and MBA graduates.

 Associate Professor of Finance

 Dr. Abraham U. Park is associate professor of finance.
 Courses he has taught include Real Estate Investments & Finance and Corporate Finance at the MBA level.
 His current research is related to REITs and Corporate Real Estate.
 Dr. Park has over 12 years of experience in a variety of industries.
 They include law, a Silicon Valley technology start up venture, management consulting, hedge funds, and global real estate finance.
 Dr. Park holds a PhD from University of Cambridge, M. Phil. from University of Cambridge, JD from U.C.
 Berkeley, MPP from Harvard University, and a BA from UC Berkeley.

 Dr. Kyle Murphy has over 20 years of management experience with a variety of companies, from the Global 1000 to start-ups.
 His areas of specialization include strategy, branding, technology and operations management.
 Murphy received his Doctor of Business Administration (DBA) from Alliance Manchester Business School at The University of Manchester.
 Murphy's research is multidisciplinary and focuses on strategy, behavioral economics/finance, innovation, and branding.